 Tuesdays 9 a.m. to 8 p.m.

 You can drop off your student's sample at a secure drop box at either campus regardless of which campus they attend.
-Please drop samples only during the times indicated on the calendar for your student's attendance group.
+Please drop samples during the times indicated on the calendar for your student's attendance group.
 If you miss your drop-off time, please drop at the next earliest available time.

 - Winnetka Campus : North Door (N16) security vestibule (off Trevian Way)